semperos/clj-webdriver/README.md

         (find-it {:css "a#contact-link"})    ; CSS selector
         click)

 As seen above, the `find-it` function also understands `:xpath` and `:css` attributes, in which case it finds the element on the page described by the XPath or CSS query provided.
-An `IllegalArgumentException` will be thrown if you attempt to use `:xpath` or `:css` in conjunction with other attributes.
+An exception will be thrown if you attempt to use `:xpath` or `:css` in conjunction with other attributes.

 So, to describe the general pattern of interacting with the page: